-Snyder led the advocacy that influenced The Indiana Commission for Higher Education to approve new policies designed to increase transfer options for Hoosier college students and to improve graduation rates through performance-based funding incentives for the state's colleges and universities.
+Snyder led the advocacy that influenced The Indiana Commission for Higher Education to approve new policies, designed to increase transfer options for Hoosier college students and to improve graduation rates through performance-based funding incentives for the state's colleges and universities.
 The Commission approved a new general education core transfer certificate that will provide Ivy Tech Community College students with a consistent set of general education requirements to improve successful transfer to Indiana's public four-year colleges.

 President Snyder has installed numerous growth and expansion initiatives to meet the future student services requirements.
-A negotiated agreement with Dell now provides students with significant computer discounts.
-Several new facilities projects also have been announced and completed.

 Established a Center for Entrepreneurship as an entry point for the practical application of entrepreneurial skills and ideas.

 Awarded more than 20,000 associate degrees, certificates and credentials during the 2013-14 academic year, the largest number of graduates ever for Ivy Tech.

 Announced an Indiana Department of Education $720,000 grant to fund a collaborative effort between the College and three other organizations to better prepare students at two Indianapolis public high schools for college.

 Awarded $2.5 million from Trade Adjustment Assistance Community College and Career Training grant for information technology and cyber security education.